Así es la sostenibilidad en Alianza Team | ¡Conócenos!

 See more

-In these nine groups we have mapped more than 40 sub-groups that, depending on their nature, the region where we operate, and the initiatives we develop, have a greater or lesser level of relevance, participation and involvement.
-It is important to clarify that all stakeholders and their respective sub-groups are continuously monitored to ensure transparent, constructive and consistent relationships with corporate objectives and mapped needs and expectations.
+In these nine identified groups we have mapped more than 40 sub-groups that, depending on their nature, the region where we operate, and the initiatives we develop, have a greater or lesser level of relevance, participation and involvement.
+It is important to clarify that all stakeholders and their respective sub-groups are continuously monitored to ensure that our relationships are transparent, constructive and consistent with corporate objectives and our mapped needs and expectations.
+Our general strategic guidelines are the framework under which we operate, and each local team, in accordance with both our general strategic guidelines and our engagement protocol, identifies, designs and implements actions based on the local context in order to ensure maximum relevance and coherence.

-In some of our environmental and social impact programs, mayors’ offices and environmental authorities have a very relevant participation and are key allies for their success.
-We are also more involved with certain suppliers and customers, working together in the School of Allies or to promote good practices and strengthening through evaluations and accompaniment.
-Our special allies -academia, trade associations, non-profit or non-governmental organizations, among others- are with whom we collaborate, share and learn in different scenarios to achieve specific objectives according to each initiative.
-Through the monthly Boards of Directors meetings we have an active and continuous participation of the representatives of our shareholders, and from the different committees and scenarios of labor participation we guarantee the representation of all types of employee groups.
-These examples are a sample of how together we are working with our allies to generate prosperity in our areas of influence to nurture a better tomorrow.
+In some of our environmental and social impact programs, local mayors’ offices and environmental authorities have a very relevant participation and are key allies in their success.
+We are also more involved with certain suppliers and customers, working together in our School of Allies or in promoting good practices through evaluations and assistance.
+Our special allies -academia, trade associations, non-profit or non-governmental organizations, among others- are with whom we collaborate, share and learn in different scenarios in order to achieve specific objectives, depending on the nature of the initiative.
+Through our monthly Board of Directors meetings, we have an active and continuous participation from the representatives of our shareholders, and through the different committees and scenarios of employee participation we guarantee the representation of all groups of employees.
+These examples are a glimpse of how together we are working with our partners to generate prosperity in our areas of influence, being allies from the origin and empowering people’s talent.

 2030 Vision

-We know that we are not alone in the world, and being a multinational company with a regional presence and a high vocation for internationalization, it is necessary to align our strategy with the global development agenda represented by the Sustainable Development Goals (SDGs) and the main international standards in the three dimensions of sustainability: environmental, social, and governance & economic (ESG).
+We align our strategy with the global development agenda as depicted by the Sustainable Development Goals (SDGs) and the main international standards in the three dimensions of sustainability: environmental, social and governance & economic (ESG*).

-The Alianza Team Policy Guidelines* support our organizational actions, where starting from the code of conduct of the Team’s People, we consolidate the main guidelines and corporate commitments that we declare and under which we all work throughout our supply chain.
-Click here to read them:
+We base our organizational performance in the Alianza Team Policy Guidelines*, where, based on the Alianza Team People Code of Conduct, we consolidate the main corporate guidelines and commitments that we declare and under which we all work throughout our value chain.
+Click here to learn more about them:

-Progress in fulfilling this Vision is possible –among other things– thanks to the workplace culture which is highly influenced by innovation, focus on measurement, evaluation and reporting, and strategic communication.
-Quality information and timely access to it are key to making better decisions and strengthening trust in relationships, ensuring quality, transparency and consistency in everything we say and do.
+The advances in fulfilling this vision are made possible -among other things- thanks to a work culture that is highly influenced by innovation, a focus on measurement, evaluation and reporting and strategic communication.
+Quality information and access to it in a timely manner are key to making better decisions and strengthening trust in our relationships, ensuring reliability, transparency and consistency in everything we say and do.

 Our People

-We believe in the potential of our people and their talent as one of the three growth levers of our businesses –along with innovation and sustainability– as a clear competitive advantage.
-We focus on training and support so that they can reach their maximum potential, also in guaranteeing that the work environment in all our operations is safe, inclusive, healthy, productive, equitable and respectful of Human Rights, and that we are contributing to the improvement of the quality of life of our employees and their families.
+We believe in the potential of our people and their talent as one of the three levers of growth of our businesses -along with innovation and sustainability- and a clear competitive advantage.
+We focus on training and supporting our people so that they can reach their full potential, and ensuring that the work environment in all our operations is inclusive, healthy, safe, productive, equitable and respectful of human rights, and that we are contributing to improving the quality of life of our employees and their families.

 Specific goals:

-• Cover 100% of key positions with key talent.
+• Fill 100% of key positions with key talent.

-• Optimize supply, relevance and use of assistance and benefits aimed at health, education and housing for employees.
+• Optimize the supply, relevance and use of health, education and housing benefits for employees.

-• Structure the Human Development Strategy, identifying and aligning the different existing programs under a single umbrella.
+• Structure our Human Development Strategy, identifying and aligning the different existing programs under a single umbrella.

 Main allies with whom we work: